Ecommerce Website Design South Africa: Best Practices for Sales

 Trust is a revenue feature.

-That can come from:
+That can come from visible reassurance.

-• secure payment indicators
+• secure payment indicators.

-• clear delivery details
+• clear delivery details.

-• visible contact options
+• visible contact options.

-• review evidence
+• review evidence.

-• return or refund clarity
+• return or refund clarity.

 Without those, many first-time buyers hesitate even if the products themselves look good.